Our goal is to share information and products that are truly helpful to renters.

 4. Get a move-out inspection

 Ask your landlord to do a final property inspection so you can fix any problems they identify or do more cleaning.
+Better yet, ask for a walk-through with you in the apartment so you can discuss face-to-face any questionable issues with the apartment.
 Many states give the renter a legal right to be present at the final inspection.

 Confirm any follow-up cleaning or actions you need to take.
 This helps clarify expectations and show your landlord that you’re acting in good faith, making the extra effort to return the place as you received it.
 This also helps to ensure you don’t over-or under-clean.